Pro Football Reference Blog

 293

-Matthews received Pro Bowl honors fourteen times during his NFL tenure and seven All-Pro selections.
+HOFer Matthews received Pro Bowl honors 14 times during his NFL tenure and seven All-Pro selections.
 He played with the Houston Oilers/Tennessee Titans organization for his entire amazing 19-year career.

 Will Shields